vukanoa/Vimrc/README.md

 	3. P => We use 'P', instead of 'p' (lowercase), to paste before.

 	You can check the state of registers with :registers<CR>
-	Essentially this will just paste over the selected text.

 ### nnoremap Y v$hy